 Where it All Began . . .

 Blue Spruce Decaf Coffee Co. was founded with the idea to produce the worlds finest decaf coffee.
 After discovering that not all decaf is created equal, we decided to produce a great tasting organic decaf ourselves.
 We searched the globe in an effort to partner only with the worlds best coffee farmers who adhere to our strict standards of quality, sustainability, ethical and organic farming practices.
 All of our coffee is decaffeinated using the all natural 100% chemical free Swiss Water Process.
-Our beans are all single origin and roasted in small batches at Paradise Mountain Organic Coffee Roasters in the heart of the Rocky Mountains.
-Our passion for the outdoors and mountains has been our inspiration to create a marvelous cup of coffee.
+Our beans are all single origin, shade grown and roasted in small batches at Paradise Mountain Organic Coffee Roasters in the heart of the Rocky Mountains.
+Our passion for the outdoors and mountains has been our inspiration to create a marvellous cup of coffee.
 It’s our mission to inspire you to slow down and explore your passion, while enjoying your favourite decaf.

 Swiss Water Process